VishalGRV/react-movie-api/README.md

+# 🎬 React Movie App
+A movie search and discovery app built with React, using the TMDb API.
+Users can explore popular movies, search titles, and view basic info like release date and year.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.